 Is there any free cell phone number lookup?

-The short answer is Yes and No at the same time, here is why: Mobile phone numbers are not like landlines numbers that can be easily identified by looking at any of the search directories, that won’t be like old telephone books used for decades.
+The short answer is Yes and No at the same time.
+Here is why: mobile phone numbers are not like landlines numbers that can be easily identified by looking at any of the search directories.
+That won’t be like old telephone books used for decades.

 Another difference with landline numbers is that mobile phone carriers sell numbers to individuals, businesses, and organizations without listing the owners’ identities publicly.
-That means, these details are kept secret at the carrier level, or even if there is any visible information associated with someone’s cell number, it will be locked until the person who needs that data pay a small fee.
+That means these details are kept secret at the carrier level.
+Or even if there is any visible information associated with someone’s cell number, it will be locked until the person who needs that data pay a small fee.

 Now, why there are fees for just looking up people’s mobile numbers?
 Is that data a public record?
 Or can you really find out who is the caller with name, locations, and other details completely for free?

-By doing deep research into this subject, we found that many of the so-called phone lookup tools are just spam and will try to keep users on their sites for as long as they can, meantime, there are also good tools to reverse lookup cell numbers but unfortunately, they are paid, but they work anyway.
+By doing deep research into this subject, we found that many of the so-called phone lookup tools are just spam and will try to keep users on their sites for as long as they can.
+Meantime, there are also good tools to reverse lookup cell numbers but unfortunately, they are paid, but they work anyway.

 That may look interesting for many, but know-you what type of information you’ll share with them?

-It’s your contact list, your name, email, address, and even your photos and family secrets if you saved them on your smartphone, that’s not all, these fake free phone lookup sites take a copy of your mobile phone contacts one by one, so, they add them to their database and then, sell the data or use it by other ways no one is aware of.
+It’s your contact list, your name, email, address, and even your photos and family secrets if you saved them on your smartphone.
+That’s not all, these fake free phone lookup sites take a copy of your mobile phone contacts one by one.
+So, they add them to their database and then, sell the data or use it by other ways no one is aware of.

-So, how to find the owner’s name of mobile numbers?
+So, how to lookup mobile phone numbers?

-The downside of this strategy is that people may see who has that phone number in the past when the actual owner is someone else, that’s why it’s free data, it’s not accurate all the time.
+The downside of this strategy is that people may see who has that phone number in the past.
+When the actual owner is someone else.
+That’s why it’s free data, it’s not accurate all the time.

-To look up telephone numbers with Google, add them to the search box, and if there is any associated information about the owner, the search engine will show you the pages where the information is located.
+To look up telephone numbers with Google, add them to the search box.
+And if there is any associated information about the owner, the search engine will show you the pages where the information is located.
 That way, you read the names and see personal information without paying any cost.

 Be careful with Android apps